n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.s3.md

 # S3

-The S3 node allows you to automate work in S3, and integrate S3 with other applications. n8n has built-in support for a wide range of S3 features, including creating, deleting, and getting buckets, files, and folders.
+Use the S3 node to automate work in S3, and integrate S3 with other applications. n8n has built-in support for a wide range of S3 features, including creating, deleting, and getting buckets, files, and folders.

 On this page, you'll find a list of operations the S3 node supports and links to more resources.